uclahs/surface/README.md

 ## Development approach

 Surface is built using the latest development practices for CSS, JS, and Twig.
 Within Surface's Storybook, all components are built using BEM methodology for selector classes and ES6 for Javascript.
-Components are built using the Atomic Design methodology but not necessarily using the same naming convention like atoms, molecules, organisms, etc.  Instead, it uses more friendly names like elements, components, collections, layouts, and pages.

 ## Available components